Last updated on August 3rd, 2022

 The Oneworld Alliance (also stylized “oneworld”) is one of the largest airline alliances in the world.
 Member carriers of the alliance include American Airlines, British Airlines, Aer Lingus, Iberia, and Cathay Pacific.
-LATAM, the largest airline in Central and South America, was a member of Oneworld but left the alliance in 2020 after Delta Air Lines (of SkyMiles frequent flyer program and SkyTeam Alliance fame) purchased a controlling stake in the carrier.
 Learn more about the third-largest alliance with our ultimate guide to the Oneworld Alliance.

 What is Oneworld?